5 minutes

 - The

-is to enalbe optimized kernel - The
+-Ois to enalbe optimized kernel - The

-is the attack mode forMD5
+-a 0is the attack mode forMD5 - The

-- After the hash and salt the last bit is the path/to the rockyou.txt wordlist.
+-m 10is for the setup of the hash and saltpasswordhash:salt - After the hash and salt the last bit is the path/to the rockyou.txt wordlist.

 - Finding the password for mitch, we attempt to login through ssh port 2222